WISDOM FOR LIVING DEVOTIONAL

 10. Remember the Word of God.
 One way to remember the Word of God is to memorize it.
 Read and memorize the Word regularly.
 Don’t forget His Word.
 Psalm 119:11 says, “Your word I have hidden in my heart, that I might not sin against You” (New King James Version).
 If you hide the Word in your heart, you won’t forget it.

 Psalm 119:16 says, “I will delight myself in Your statutes; I will not forget Your word” (New King James Version).
 Develop the right attitude to the Word of God.

 PRAYER POINTS: Holy Spirit, help me to develop the right attitude to the Word of God.
-Help me to listen to, study, and understand the Word of God.
-Father, let me not be a hearer or reader only; make me a doer.
+Help me to listen to, study, meditate on, and understand the Word of God.
+More importantly, Father, let me not be a hearer or reader only; make me a doer.

 Phone No: +2348155744752, +2348033113523

 WhatsApp No: +2349081295947